amaelkady/FM-2D/README.md

 Citation:
 ---------

 Elkady, A. (2021). " Open-Source Platform for Modeling and Analyzing Steel Frame Buildings in OpenSEES in Support of Performance-based Earthquake Engineering."
-Engineering Structures, (under review).
+Advances in Engineering Software, (under review).